 Maurice Brassard 8/2 Cottolin - Another beautiful yarn from Maurice Brassard.
 This cottolin is 60% cotton / 40% linen.
 It is stronger than the 8/2 unmercerized cotton, and the linen gives the yarn a slightly rough, less processed appearance.

 Cotton Chenille - Beautiful yarn, light and soft.
-While rayon chenille has a beautiful sheen, it is also heavier than cotton.
+While rayon chenille has a beautiful sheen, it is often heavier than cotton and can be difficult to work with.
 This yarn is available in dozens of colors.

 Habu Textiles sells outstanding yarns and fibers, mostly sourced from Japan and Southeast Asia.
 Their yarns are beautiful and well worth the price.
 Habu offers hundreds of yarns, many of which are not available through your local yarn shop.
 For the best selection, consider shopping directly through their online store.